tao-cumplido/vscode-hex-viewer/readme.md

 These are just ideas that may or may not happen:

-- more builtin decoders for standard text encodings like Windows 1252 or UTF-16
+- more builtin decoders for standard text encodings like Windows 1252
 - async decoders
 - make default decoder configurable for file patterns
 - go to offset